VonHeikemen/functools/README.md

 ```

 ### compose
-- Call a list of functions from left-to-right.
+- Call a list of functions from right-to-left.
 The result of the previous function becomes the input of the next.

 ```javascript
  const capitalize = word => word.charAt(0).toUpperCase() + word.slice(1)